illwieckz/debian_copyist_brother/doc/cohabitation_issues.md

 Some printers (like the TD-2020) have two drivers for [SI unit](http://en.wikipedia.org/wiki/International_System_of_Unit) (_mm_) or [Imperial units](http://en.wikipedia.org/wiki/Imperial_units) (_inch_), those drivers overwrite others.

+Installation of a ``.deb`` runs a script that configure the printer, so we can’t pre install a driver of a printer not owned by the user.

 Mutualisation
 -------------